stephengold/Minie/README.md

 Minie comes pre-built as a single library that includes both Java classes and native libraries.
-The Minie library depends on the jme3-utilities-heart library, which in turn depends on the standard jme3-core library from jMonkeyEngine.
+The Minie library depends on the
+Heart library, which in turn depends on the standard jme3-core library from jMonkeyEngine.

 #### For Gradle projects